burjorjee/speedyGApy/README.md

 A numpy + matplotlib based port of [speedyGA](http://www.mathworks.com/matlabcentral/fileexchange/15164) to Python.

-SpeedyGApy is a single-file, barebones, vectorized genetic algorithm with uniform crossover (UX), sigma scaling, and stochastic universal sampling that rips.
+SpeedyGApy is a fast, extensible, single-file, barebones, vectorized genetic algorithm with uniform crossover (UX), sigma scaling, and stochastic universal sampling.

 By default speedyGApy showcases a computational efficiency of the genetic algorithm discussed [here](http://blog.hackingevolution.net/2013/01/20/foga-2013-slides/).
 It efficiently computes the